 Forget for a moment what you know about how things turned out for Prince Charles and his first wife, the late Diana, Princess of Wales, and remember, instead, their fairytale wedding, which was watched by close to 30 million people all over the world.
 The first-born son of Queen Elizabeth II could have married anyone, presumably, but he chose Diana, a beautiful, soft-spoken school-teacher more than a decade younger than him.
 They’d met years earlier, but their romance bloomed quickly in the wake of the death of his beloved uncle, Lord Mountbatten.
 As Diana offered comfort to Charles, he suddenly saw her in a new light.

 However, that new light may not have been “love.”
 In fact, a glance back at the first interview Charles and Diana gave after their engagement had been announced in 1981 reveals an awkward moment that might have revealed everything there was to know about their upcoming union.
-Learn the secrets you didn’t know about Prince Charles’ and Diana’s wedding.
+There were a few little-known awkward moments on the day of the wedding, too, including these secrets you didn’t know about Prince Charles’ and Diana’s wedding.

 When the interviewer asked the couple if they were in love, Charles turned to Diana as if to see what she would say.
 “Of course,” she scoffed before glancing away.
 Charles then said, “Well, whatever in love means.”

 That’s what he said, and many probably thought, “how adorably demure” or “such witty banter.”
 But it wasn’t adorable or witty—it was Charles likely revealing his true feelings for Diana, or rather, his lack thereof.